 To change your name, complete an application with BC Vital Statistics Agency.
 They will issue you a Legal Change of Name Certificate, which you will need in order to change your name on your identification cards.
-All of the instructions and the application package can be found on their website.

 BC identification documents

-Social insurance card
+Social Insurance Number card

 Canadian citizenship certificate